-Tenure-track faculty (TTF) in the Clark Honors College are expected to attain-and maintain-a full spectrum of accomplishment in research, teaching, and service.
+Tenure-track core faculty (TTF) in the Clark Honors College (CHC), both Faculty-in-Residence and those whose tenure home is in the CHC, are expected to attain-and maintain-a full spectrum of accomplishment in research, teaching, and service.
 They are evaluated according to rigorous academic standards typical of other major American research universities.
 The occupational security and flexibility that TTF enjoy reflect the combination of sustained, disciplined effort and intellectual freedom indispensable to the creation and dissemination of new knowledge, which are cardinal missions of any research university.